What are social stories?

 - details about the setting

-- what typically happens in that setting
+- things that typically happen in that setting

 What do social stories involve?